achansak94/p8105_hw2_ac4635/Homework2_ac4635.md

   left_join(pols_month_df, snp_df, by = c("Year", "Month"))

 Final_df =
   left_join(Combine_data, unemployment_tidy_df, by = c("Year", "Month"))

 #View combined datasets
 view(Combine_data)
 view(Final_df)
 ```

+Write a short paragraph about these datasets.
+Explain briefly what each
+dataset contained, and describe the resulting dataset (e.g. give the
+dimension, range of years, and names of key variables):

-The final dataset contains 1644 rows by 11 columns.
+The final dataset contains 817 rows by 11 columns.
 The dataset contains
-information between the years 1947 and 2015
+information between the years